QubitPi/leadership-blogs/src/content/posts/humanistic-psychology/index.md

 _try_ to be honest and kind; a motivated self-expressive dancer need to _learn to be spontaneous and natural_.
 In the human need for love, it starts as a coping which a person lacks and, once being gained, is later being developed internally and differently in each individual, thus reflecting the expressive nature of a self-actualization.
-This indicates that there is a dynamics between coping and expressive behavior: One can try to go in the direction of self-actualization by solving the lesser, prerequisite motivational problems.-
+This indicates that there is a dynamics between coping and expressive behavior: __One can try to go in the direction of self-actualization by solving the lesser, prerequisite motivational problems__.

 ### Chapter 14 - Unmotivated and Purposeless Reactions